-Plant operating expenses for the quarter ended July 31, 2020 were approximately \$372,000, an increase of \$28,000, or 8%, as compared to expenses of \$344,000 for the quarter ended July 31, 2019.
+Plant operating expenses for the quarter ended October 31, 2020 were approximately \$292,000, a decrease of \$127,000, or 30%, as compared to expenses of \$419,000 for the quarter ended October 31, 2019.

 Plant operating expenses include the direct operating expenses of labour, material, consumables, maintenance, freight and changes in inventory as well as manufacturing overhead costs.
-These direct operating expenses were approximately \$289,000 for the first quarter of fiscal 2021, as compared to \$257,000 for the first quarter of last fiscal year.
-Labour costs for the current quarter benefited from the Government of Canada COVID-19 relief in the form of the Canada Emergency Wage Subsidy ("CEWS") in the amount of \$54,000.
+These direct operating expenses were approximately \$201,000 for the second quarter of fiscal 2021, as compared to \$336,000 for the second quarter of last fiscal year.
+Although sales increased on a quarter-over-quarter basis, plant operating costs decreased as the high volume of orders in production at the end of the current quarter lead to a significant increase in the amount of fixed operating expenses that were transferred to inventory.
+Additionally, labour costs for the current quarter benefited from the Government of Canada COVID-19 relief in the form of the Canada Emergency Wage Subsidy ("CEWS") in the amount of \$30,000.

 Plant operating expenses also includes factory overhead costs such as facility costs and utilities.
-These expenses totalled approximately \$48,000 for the first quarter of fiscal 2021 as compared to \$52,000 for the same quarter of fiscal 2020.
+These expenses totalled approximately \$58,000 for the second quarter of fiscal 2021 as compared to \$47,000 for the same quarter of fiscal 2020.
+Increased electricity costs due to increased production usage and an increase to rates created the expense increase for the current quarter.

-Plant operating expenses also include depreciation expense of approximately \$35,000 for the three months ended July 31, 2020 and \$36,000 for the same period ended July 31, 2019.
+Plant operating expenses also include depreciation expense of approximately \$33,000 for the three months ended October 31, 2020 and \$36,000 for the same period ended October 31, 2019.